Ledger-Donjon/lascar/README.md

 From side-channel acquisitions to results management, passing by signal synchronisation, custom attacks, *lascar* provides classes/functions to solve most of the obstacles an attacker would face, when needed to perform sound, state-of-the-art side-channel analysis.

-This project has been developed in parallel of the activities done at Ledger Security team (Donjon), to fully match our needs regarding side-channel.
+This project has been developed in parallel of the activities done at Ledger Security team (Donjon), to fully match our needs regarding side-channel evaluation.

 ## Main features: